61 William Street

-| Share Video Link About the Yunus Social Business Centre @ Becker College On May 28, in Dhaka, Bangladesh, Becker College signed a memorandum of understanding (MoU) with Professor Muhammad Yunus to establish the Yunus Social Business Centre @ Becker College .
-Becker College is one of a handful of higher education institutions in the world—and the first in the United States—to establish an officially sanctioned Yunus Social Business Centre.
-The College’s Centre will focus on identifying real-world social problems, creating innovative, self-sustaining solutions to transform lives and communities.
+The Becker College Presidential Speaker Series invites prominent speakers to engage in substantive discourse about the future of the world as it pertains to education, health, sustainability, globalization, and the economy.
+Social business pioneer Muhammad Yunus was the keynote speaker at the 2016 Becker College Presidential Speaker Series at Mechanics Hall in Worcester, Mass.
+Read about the 2016 Presidential Speaker Series.
+On May 28, 2015 in Dhaka, Bangladesh, Becker College signed a memorandum of understanding (MoU) with Professor Muhammad Yunus to establish the Yunus Social Business Centre @ Becker College .
+Becker College is the 15th higher education institution in the world—and the first in the United States—to establish an officially sanctioned Yunus Social Business Centre.
+The College’s Centre focuses on identifying real-world social problems, creating innovative, self-sustaining business solutions to transform lives and communities.